yordan-mitev/rosemary/index.md

 ![Kendo UI Angular Getting Started app](./images/getting-started.png)

-The complete source code is available at the [kendo-angular-getting-started GitHub repository](https://github.com/telerik/kendo-angular-getting-started).
+The complete source code is available in the [kendo-angular-getting-started GitHub repository](https://github.com/telerik/kendo-angular-getting-started).

 You can also [run, fork and experiment with the app directly in StackBlitz](https://stackblitz.com/github/telerik/kendo-angular-getting-started).